 Sample Property Tax Breakdown Wilberton Township, Fayette County, IL

 Percentage Rate

 Local K-12 School District 54.20% 4.53867

 County 10.57% 0.38213

 Township Road & Bridge 9.88% 0.82756

-Township 5.55% 0.46435
+Township 5.55%

 Local Community College District 7.60% 0.60765

 Local Public Library District 4.56% 0.38213

 Local Hospital District 2.68% 0.22420

-Local Fire District 2.60% 0.21793
+Local Fire District 2.60% 0.21

-Local Park district Local Park district 1.70% 0.1474
+Local Park district 1.70% 0.14

-Multi Township Assessors 0.94% 0.07843
+Multi Township Assessors 0.94% 0.0784

 district in which the taxed property is located, and 7.6% to the community college district in which the property is located in).
-These facts considered, IPRB conservatively estimates that Illinois oil and gas reserves generated at least \$46.7 million in ad valorem tax revenue for public schools in producing counties from 2007-2018.
+These facts considered, IPRB conservatively estimates that Illinois oil and gas reserves generated at least \$49.3 million in ad valorem tax revenue for public schools in producing counties from 2007-2019, an average of just under \$3.79 million per year.

-Ninety percent of the state's oil and natural gas production occurs in the state's top-15 producing counties, which collectively have just 2.2 percent of the state's overall population.
+Ninety-one percent of the state's oil and natural gas production occurs in the state's top-15 producing counties, which collectively have just 2.2 percent of the state's overall population.
 Those figures considered, ad valorem property tax revenue from Illinois oil and natural gas production has a particularly significant impact in major producing counties.
-DOR data show that ad valorem tax revenue in Illinois' top-15 oil and natural gas producing counties totaled \$82.9 million from 2007-2018.
+DOR data show that ad valorem tax revenue in Illinois' top-15 oil and natural gas producing counties totaled \$87.9 million from 2007-2019.
 A year-by-year breakdown for each of Illinois' top-15 producing counties is shown in the chart below.
-IPRB conservatively estimates that at least \$41.45 million of that revenue went to public schools in those top-15 producing counties.
+IPRB conservatively estimates that at least \$43.9 million of that revenue went to public schools in those top-15 producing counties, an average of \$3.37 million per year since 2007.